This post may contain affiliate links. Learn what that means for me and for you.

-Yes, every ride at Disney World allows you to bring your bag onboard so you don’t have to worry about where to store it.
+Yes, every ride at Disney World allows you to bring your bag onboard so you don’t have to worry about where to store it while on the ride.
 On rollercoasters I usually put my bag between my feet and loop one of the straps around my foot so it stays secure.

 Can I bring food and drink in my bag?

 Yep!
 You can bring as much outside food and drink into the parks as you want.
 Some people even pack an entire lunch.
 Just no alcohol or anything in glass containers.

 Should I bring a purse or backpack?